ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 {:.distinction.distinction-information}

 Grey kitchen cabinets should be well illuminated, especially if it's a dark grey color.
-Make sure right before making a purchase wheter the light doesn't deflect the colors, which might make the grey front look poorly.
+Make sure, right before making a purchase, whether the light doesn't deflect the colors, which might make the grey front look poorly.

 A classic grey kitchen is not boring, provided that the tradition is supported by a little bit of modernity.